 - Method of payment

 a.
-Receipt should reflect if transaction is a direct bill to LCS or paid in full
+Receipt should reflect if transaction is a direct bill to LC or paid in full

 b.
 If payment method is via personal credit card, the receipt should reflect the employee's name along with the last 4 digits of the credit card.